e3expeli0t/eplc/wiki/language/Wiki.md

 ##Loops:
 Loops are a way fo a programmer to write code that will execute n times without having to write n times that peace of code.
-For example suppose we wont to write program thats calculate the factorial of a number n, we can't write 1*2*3*4*...*n so we need to use loop. in epl there are 4 kinds of loops. move, repeat, repeat-until and until.
+For example suppose we want to write program thats calculate the factorial of a number n, we can't write 1*2*3*4*...*n so we need to use loop. in epl there are 4 kinds of loops. move, repeat, repeat-until and until.